Oisota/theo-lang/doc/src/core/functions.md

 Functions will be first class and can be treated as any other value.
 Tail calls will be optimized.
 Functions will return whatever value their last expression evaluates to.
-Functions create their own scope.
-Inner functions can see the outer functions data, thus allowing closures.

 ```text
 fun add(a int, b int) int {